-For whatever reason they’re not active, you are sitting on a treasure trove of candidate data and opportunity.
+For whatever reason they’re not active, you are sitting on a treasure trove of passive candidate data and opportunity.
 With employers starting to resume hiring, and being more discerning about the quality of talent than ever, truly maximizing your database of passive candidates will prove to be a huge differentiator in today’s economy.
 And for organizations in high-demand right now, including healthcare, construction, retail and more, automation empowers your staffing firm to keep that pesky job board spend down while simultaneously sourcing hard-to-find talent.

 And that’s worth celebrating 👏.